Data Requests and Data Protocols

 Requests or enquires about data requirements should be emailed to: firstname.lastname@example.org

 Under the Higher Education Support Act 2003, sections 179-5, 10, 15, 20(c) and the Privacy Act 1988, section 14 (IPP11), it is an offence to release any information that is likely to enable identification of any particular individual.

 To avoid any risk of disseminating identifiable data, a disclosure control technique called data suppression has been utilised.
 Cells that have values of less than five have been primarily suppressed and annotated as ‘< 5’.
 To prevent cells that have been primarily suppressed from being calculated, other cells may also need to be suppressed.
 This is known as consequential or secondary suppression.
 These cells are annotated as ‘np’ (not published).
 In the data cube (uCube), a disclosure control technique called input perturbation has been applied to the data, whereby small random adjustments are made to cell counts.

-This is applicable to all of the Department of Education’s Higher Education data that is either published on the Department’s website or custom tabular data provided to clients.
+This is applicable to all of the Department of Education, Skills and Employment’s Higher Education data that is either published on the Department’s website or custom tabular data provided to clients.

 The Department publishes a selection of higher education data through visual analytics using Microsoft Power BI.
 Basic instructions outlining the functionality of these reports can be found in the Brief Guide to Visual Analytics Using Power BI.